lklint/azure-serverless-workshop/4. Azure Functions/Creating a Function App.md

 To connect to your Azure Cosmos DB account, you must add its connection string to your app settings.
 You then download the new setting to your *local.settings.json* file so you can connect to your Azure Cosmos DB account when running locally.

+Find your Cosmos DB instance in VS Code under the *Databases* section of the Azure menu.
+Right click it and choose *Copy Connection String*.

+Press F1 to open the command palette in VS Code, then search for and run the command `Azure Functions: Add New Setting...`.

+Select the Function App you just created before.
+Type *CosmosDbConnectionString* for the setting name, then paste in the connection string for the value.

+This is adding the setting to the Azure instance of the Function App.
+Get it on your local machine as well by again hitting F1 and searching for `Azure Functions: Download Remote Settings...`.

+Choose the Function App again and choose to overwrite all the local settings.

+Add the Azure Cosmos DB extension package to the project by running the following command in the *Terminal* window.

+`dotnet add package Microsoft.Azure.WebJobs.Extensions.CosmosDB `

+We'll need these libraries to communicate with Cosmos DB and get data out and in.

+Add a new file to the project called `image.cs`, which is the type definition for an image record.
+Add this definition.

+`using Newtonsoft.Json;`

+`namespace Workshop.Functions`
+`{`
+    `public class Image`
+    `{`
+        `[JsonProperty("id")]`
+        `public string Id { get; set; }`

+​        `[JsonProperty("partitionKey")]`
+​        `public string PartitionKey { get; set; }`

+​        `[JsonProperty("blob")]`
+​        `public string Blob { get; set; }`
+​
+​        `[JsonProperty("tweeturl")]`
+​        `public string TweetUrl { get; set; }`
+​    `}`
+`}`

+Then we need to update the function itself to use the Cosmos DB connection and the `Image` type for reference.

+Add the using statement at the top of the function CS file

+`using System.Collections.Generic;`

+Then we need to change the function code itself.
+Replace the placeholders with your specific values.

+`public static IActionResult Run(`

+​      `[HttpTrigger(AuthorizationLevel.Anonymous, "get", "post", Route = null)] HttpRequest req,`

+​      `[CosmosDB(`

+​        `databaseName: "<database name>",`

+​        `collectionName: "<collection>",`

+​        `ConnectionStringSetting = "CosmosDbConnectionString",`

+​        `SqlQuery = "SELECT top 2 * FROM items order by items._ts desc")] IEnumerable<Image> images,`

+​      `ILogger log)`

+​    `{`

+​      `log.LogInformation("C# HTTP trigger function processed a request.");`

+​      `foreach (Image image in images)`

+​      `{`

+​        `log.LogInformation(image.Blob);`

+​      `}`

+​      `return new OkResult();`

+​    `}`

+  `}`

+Press F5 to compile and run the function.
+Again, use the URL in the terminal window to execute the Function.
+You should see the last 2 scraped images in the *Terminal* window, such as

+`[2022-03-21T05:35:33.853Z] /testllama/it_is_a_dog+1505777318186262529.jpg`
+`[2022-03-21T05:35:33.857Z] /testllama/TheBoi23+1505777322074464257.jpg`

+# Challenges

+Retrieve an image from Azure blob storage based on a Cosmos DB record.

+Hint: use a query parameter in the Function URL to find the Cosmos DB record.

+Display the image on a simple website.
+The image must be retrieved by an Azure function.

+Hint: Use an HTTP trigger with a [Blob input binding](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob?tabs=csharp&WT.mc_id=aaronpowell-blog-aapowell#input).